 Either one of these will suffice to give you an in-depth overview of the journey ahead.

 From February 1 to March 1

-There you have semantic HTML, organized css, a bag of jQuery tricks, the best web design resources – fonts, icons, favicons, packages etc. -, and basic responsive design, blended together into a one-page company site.
+Here you have semantic HTML, organized css, a bag of jQuery tricks, the best web design resources – fonts, icons, favicons, packages, etc. -, and responsive design, blended together into a real-world project, a one-page company site.
 You have the philosophy of coupling quality code with quality design.
 And to top the cherry, you have me, in the Q&A (limited time offer! ;).

 Oh, so you want more than the basics?
 Then I’ll see you in Jonas’s expert course: